CHH/optparse/README.md

 takes the argument's name as first argument and then an array of options.

-As opposed to flags, the order in which arguments are defined **matters**.
+As opposed to flags, the order **matters** in which you define your arguments.

 Variable length arguments can be defined by setting the `var_arg` option to `true` in the options array.
 Variable arguments can only be at the